 “ShipBob provides the storage conditions we need to ensure our highest-quality food products are stored and delivered to our customers in a safe and effective manner.”

 Pablo Gabatto, Business Operations Manager at Ample Foods

 It can be difficult maintaining a safe warehouse and making sure everything is up to OSHA’s standards while keeping track of other aspects of your business.

-With our premium tech stack, merchants are able to expand into multiple distribution centers and track real-time inventory levels, order status, and fulfillment and shipping performance from a single dashboard,
+With our premium tech stack, merchants are able to expand into multiple distribution centres and track real-time inventory levels, order status, and fulfilment and shipping performance from a single dashboard,